 Sequoia Park Zoo supports conservation efforts outside the zoo by raising funds for our conservation partners and providing financial support for select projects through our Conservation Grants Program.
-Since 2012, we have provided close to $39,000 to these critically important conservation efforts around the world!
+Since 2012, we have provided over $39,000 to these critically important conservation efforts around the world!

 Click the links below to learn about the projects we’ve funded, and about how you can apply for a grant.